leodaneu/EP4MAC0323/README.md

 Grafos dirigidos a partir de arquivos XML de OSM
 ------------------------------------------------

-The coding of streets are in OSM maps, where are we export to XML files.
+The coding of streets are in OSM maps, where we export to XML files.
 For that, we use a already-built program, written in Python.

 Install NetworkX:

 http://networkx.github.io

 And download **gistfile1.py**

+Here, how to install networkx: http://networkx.github.io/documentation/latest/install.html

 using xmltoadj.py to USP.adjlist
 --------------------------------